 More Than Just Campgrounds

 In closing, California’s national forests are more than just campgrounds; they are living, breathing communities.
-Whether you’re gazing at the stars from Klamath or listening to the ancient whispers of Sequoia, each visit promises a connection not just to nature, but to yourself.
+Whether you’re gazing at the stars from Klamath or listening to the ancient whispers of Sequoia, each visit promises a connection to nature and yourself.

 So, fellow travelers, which of these emerald havens will you seek out next?
 Will you dare to follow the elusive tracks in Mendocino or bask in the shade of the great Sequoias?